vandatnguyen919/my-movie-app/README.md

 ![MVVM](./art/MyMovieApp_Architecture.png)

-We follow Google recommended [Guide to app architecture](https://developer.android.com/jetpack/guide) to structure our architecture based on MVVM, reactive UI using LiveData / RxJava observables and data binding.
+I follow Google recommended [Guide to app architecture](https://developer.android.com/jetpack/guide) to structure our architecture based on MVVM, reactive UI using LiveData / RxJava observables and data binding.

 * **View**: Activity/Fragment with UI-specific logics only.
 * **ViewModel**: It keeps the logic away from View layer, provides data streams for UI and handle user interactions.